 - Holiday Inn Orlando – Disney Springs Area

 - Wyndham Lake Buena Vista Disney Springs Resort Area

 The guest rooms have been renovated attractively with a contemporary decor.
 Virtually all guest rooms at this resort have a balcony or patio.
 Standard rooms have two Queen beds or a King bed.
-Parlor suites have a bedroom that is much like a standard room, plus a separate living room with a pull-out sofa, small fridge, microwave, wet bar and additional half-bath.
+Island suites have a bedroom that is much like a standard room, plus a separate living room with a pull-out sofa, small fridge, microwave, wet bar and additional half-bath.